This tab consists of a grid containing:

-Some operations listed in the section Possible operations can be performed by right-clicking on the table of administrators:
+Some other operations can also be performed by right-clicking in the grid of administrators.

 |Administrator without any privileges||

 This type of administrator has all the basic privileges such as access to the Dashboard and to the following modules:

 The module Vulnerability management can only be accessed with write privileges.

 |Administrator with read-only access||This type of administrator has the same basic access privileges as the administrator “without privileges” with the following additional privileges: reading of SNMP logs, E-mail alerts, System events as well as reading privileges for Filtering and VPN.|

 |Administrator with all privileges||

 This type of administrator has access to all modules except those in which super-administrator access (admin account) is required.

 There can only be one super-administrator with the following characteristics: